Let's talk about work life balance. It is definitely a relevant topic for me, right now! Read on to find out more about why.

 3. Respect Your Boundaries

-I know that taking one day a fortnight off will be difficult for me, especially given the work patterns that I have become accustomed to.
+I know that taking one day a fortnight off will be difficult for me.
+Especially given the work patterns (and lack of work life balance) that I have become accustomed to.
 But, I also know that if I don't respect this commitment to myself I could also end up burning out or even damaging the relationships I have with my family and friends.

 You may have heard me refer to this quote before, but it really does sum things up beautifully.
 Marie Forleo says "If you don't schedule it, it's not real".
 This rings so true for me.
 I know that if I don't mark out my days off in my calendar (and maybe even set a few narky reminders for myself) that I will forget, find an excuse or say to my husband "Let's do it next weekend".

 By marking out time in your calendar, you add credence to the non-negotiable nature of your commitments.
 Try scheduling in time for work and time for your other activities.
-Make sure you include time for self-care and relaxation as these are two of the things that are often dropped first when we are juggling competing priorities.
+Make sure you include time for self-care and relaxation.
+These are two of the things that are often dropped first when we are juggling competing priorities.
+This is how our work life balance suffers.
 One of my favourite bloggers, Mattieologie, says "The only way to manage time is to stay ahead of it" - Check out this post for some great advice about time management.

 5. Increase Your Productivity

 Here's a newsflash.
 Most of us are wasting a heck of a lot of time.
 I know I am.
-I didn't get to level 879 on Candy Crush overnight, you know what I'm saying?
-I also know the ins and outs of the lives of people I haven't spoken to since primary school thanks to Facebook, stay on top of the 200 odd newsletters that I am subscribed to and spend an awful lot of time reading about how to be a better blogger - so much time I don't then have enough hours in the day to implement what I have learned!
+You just don't get to level 879 on Candy Crush overnight, you know what I'm saying?
+I also know the ins and outs of the lives of people I haven't spoken to since primary school thanks to Facebook.
+I stay on top of the 200 odd newsletters that I am subscribed to and spend an awful lot of time reading about how to be a better blogger.
+So much time I don't then have enough hours in the day to implement what I have learned!

-You can try to deny it, but I am sure there are areas of your life, where you can be more productive.
+You can try to deny it.
+But I am sure there are areas of your life where you can be more productive.
+This would definitely help with work life balance.
 Do you procrastinate when you need to clean the house?
 Perhaps you spend too much time in your email inbox and not enough time completing your work tasks?
-Think about this: